Mightier in Schools

 1. Use Mightier as a one-on-one intervention

 Using Mightier one-on-one with a student is a great way to help build emotional regulation skills.
 Similar to using Mightier in a home, students can play Mightier as a one-on-one intervention with a school professional.
-We recommend students play for about 45 minutes a week (depending on their schedule) and that the student and professional check in about their progress and what skills they are learning while playing Mightier.
-By allowing the student to play around 45 minutes a week, they are building muscle memory for emotional regulation skills to be translated outside of the games and into real life scenarios.
+We recommend students play 3 time, or about 45 minutes a week (depending on their schedule) and that the student and professional check in about their progress and what skills they are learning while playing Mightier.
+This allows students to build the muscle memory needed in order for improved emotion regulation to translate to real life scenarios.

 2. Use Mightier as a de-escalation tool individually or in the classroom